SEND elective home education (EHE) and education other than at school (EOTAS)

 The expectation for local authorities to provide education for CYP with SEND who are unable to attend school is covered in the statutory guidance:

-Education for children with health needs who cannot attend school
+Education for children with health needs who cannot attend school (GOV.UK)

 Here is Ealing EOTAS policy